 Quality engineers work in a variety of industries, and the work environment can vary as a result.
 Typically, they work in manufacturing environments or laboratories where they monitor and analyze the efficiency of processes and product quality standards.
-Some quality engineers may work in manufacturing environments that contain safety hazards and need to wear protective gear, such as hard hats or steel-toed boots.
-Quality engineers usually work full-time and may work shifts, including nights and weekends in plants that stay open seven days a week.
+Some quality engineers may work in environments that contain safety hazards and require protective gear to be worn, such as hard hats or steel-toed boots.
+Quality engineers will either work full-time or in shifts, including nights and weekends in plants that stay open seven days a week.

 The typical work hours for a quality engineer are from 9 AM to 5 PM.
 However, some quality engineers may work non-traditional hours, depending on the needs of their company.

-Certified Quality Engineer (CQE).
-This certification program is accredited by the National Commission for Certifying Agencies (NCCA) and proves your understanding of the principles of product and service quality evaluation and control.
-Candidates are tested on their knowledge of the development and operation of quality control systems, application and analysis of testing and inspection procedures, the ability to use metrology and statistical methods to diagnose and correct improper quality control practices, and much more.
-You must have eight years of related on-the-job experience and three of those in a decision-making position.
+Certified Quality Engineer (CQE) – This certification program is accredited by the National Commission for Certifying Agencies (NCCA) and proves your understanding of the principles of product and service quality evaluation and control.
+Candidates are tested on their knowledge of the development and operation of quality control systems, application and analysis of testing and inspection procedures, their ability to use metrology and statistical methods to diagnose and correct improper quality control practices, and much more.
+To be eligible for this certification, you need 8 years of related on-the-job experience, with 3 of those years in a decision-making position.

-Certified Quality Auditor (CQA).
-The American Society for Quality (ASQ) offers the CQA certification for professionals who prove their knowledge in the standards and principles of auditing and the auditing techniques of examining, questioning, evaluating, and reporting to determine a quality system’s adequacy and deficiencies.
+Certified Quality Auditor (CQA) – The American Society for Quality (ASQ) offers the CQA certification for professionals who prove their knowledge in the standards and principles of auditing and the auditing techniques of examining, questioning, evaluating, and reporting to determine a quality system’s adequacy and deficiencies.
 The exam includes multiple-choice questions and case studies covering audit fundamentals, audit processes, audit competencies, quality tools and techniques, and more.
-Eligibility requirements include eight years of related experience, three of which are in a decision-making role.
+Eligibility requirements include 8 years of related experience, 3 of which are in a decision-making role.

 This position requires a bachelor’s degree in quality, industrial, or mechanical engineering.
-Some employers prefer a master’s degree or PhD for certain jobs.
-Certification from the American Society for Quality (ASQ) can also be attractive to potential employers or for career advancement.
-Successful quality engineers can advance to supervising a team of engineers and receive greater independence to design and evaluate projects and processes.
+Some employers may prefer a master’s degree or PhD.
+Certification from the American Society for Quality (ASQ) can also be attractive to potential employers or those interested in career advancement.
+Successful quality engineers can advance to management roles and receive greater independence to design and evaluate projects and processes.
 From there, they can progress into executive roles.